kingluddite/web-dev-notes/js/express/04-express-development.md

 app.use( express.static( __dirname + '/public' ) );
 ```

-* add `bootstrap.min.css` inside the `src/public/css` folder
+* Add `bootstrap.min.css` inside the `src/public/css` folder
-* start the server and browser to `http://localhost:3000/css/bootstrap.min.css` and you will see that css is being served
+* Start the server and browser to `http://localhost:3000/css/bootstrap.min.css` and you will see that css is being served

-add `/static` prefix
+Add `/static` prefix

 ```js
 app.use('/static', express.static( __dirname + '/public' ) );
 ```

-now when you want to view this css file, the URL would be
+Now when you want to view this css file, the **URL** would be

 `http://localhost:3000/static/css/bootstrap.min.css`

-* the previous URL will no longer work
+* The previous URL will no longer work

 `src/templates/partials/_head.pug`